Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality: Discussion and Open Problems

 In a similar spirit, we can define the robust variants for all kinds of recognition problems of intersections graphs, such as intersection graph of unit disks, segments, rays, unit segments, or of your favorite geometric object. \begin{q} Is \textsc{Robust Recognition of Intersection graphs} \EFR-complete? \end{q}

-\paragraph*{Environmental Nash-Equilibria.} Finding Nash equilibria (see \cite{GVK369342747}) is one of the most important problems in game theory and it is known to be PPAD-complete~\cite{Daskalakis:2006:CCN:1132516.1132527}.
+\paragraph*{Environmental Nash-Equilibria.} Finding Nash equilibria~\cite{GVK369342747} is one of the most important problems in game theory and it is known to be PPAD-complete~\cite{Daskalakis:2006:CCN:1132516.1132527}.
 As every game has a Nash equilibrium, there is no point in formulating a corresponding decision problem.
-However, if we restrict our attention to a small region of the strategy space, the problem becomes \ER-complete already for two players \cite{DBLP:journals/mst/SchaeferS17}.
-Restricting the strategy spaces makes sense, as one might be given an approximate solution and wants to find an exact solution ``close'' to the approximate one.
+However, if we restrict our attention to a small region of the strategy space, the problem becomes \ER-complete already for two players~\cite{DBLP:journals/mst/SchaeferS17}.
+Restricting the strategy spaces makes sense, as one might be looking for an exact solution ``close'' to a given approximate one.
 A natural question we could ask is whether in a three-player game the first two players can find a Nash equilibrium for any fixed behavior of the third player.
 The underlying idea is that the third player simulates a potentially changing environment.